dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_for_dummies.md

 };
 ```

-You don't need to define these mock methods somewhere else - the `MOCK_METHOD`
+You don'type need to define these mock methods somewhere else - the `MOCK_METHOD`
 macro will generate the definitions for you.
 It's that simple!

 ### Where to Put It